- Library Card Application

 A non-resident may obtain a library card for a $75 annual fee.
 The card is valid for one year.
 Non-resident senior citizens, 62 years and older, may purchase a card for $25 annually.

 Juvenile library cards are issued free to resident children.
 Library cards are issued free to non-resident children who attend school (grades K-12) in the Township.
 Signature of responsibility by parent or legal guardian is required.
+The parent or legal guardian must be present when applying for the juvenile card.
+The parent or legal guardian is responsible for transactions made with the juvenile card without exception, including any and all fines.
 Automatic expiration occurs upon child’s 18th birthday.
-The card may be used to borrow all items except the “R” rated movies
+The card may be used to borrow all items except the "R" rated movies.

-All library cards are issued for a term of one year, and are renewable.
+All resident library cards are issued for a term of three years, and are renewable.
+All non-resident cards are issued for one year, and are renewable.
 All card holders must show current ID for renewal.

 Lost or Stolen cards